Did you know that two Northwest A Class teams fended off DeLand 3D?

 It was an interesting draw with several overlapping sequences, which allows teams to compare their own scores with teams in the next higher category.
 AA and A Class teams had two identical sequences in Rounds 2 and 3, while two Rookie Class sequences in Rounds 1 and 5 were identical with the A Class.

-One of the strongest Rookie Class teams in the country last year, DeLand 3D, had these... (more)
+One of the strongest Rookie Class teams in the country last year, DeLand 3D, had these two rounds to complete an 8.6 average in the team's... (more)

 Did you know that the Northwestern success of indoor/outdoor symbiosis became measurable last weekend?

 posted: Jul 21st, 2015 It is nothing new that indoor and outdoor training can be mutually very beneficial.